Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Introduction

 \section{Introduction}

-Proof writing is a core learning objective in undergraduate mathematics, including discrete mathematics \cite{thurston1995proof,schoenfeld2010series,stewart2019student}.
-It is also a common form of assessment in these courses \cite{stewart2019student}.
-Unlike many procedural tasks, proof construction requires students to coordinate definitions and prior results with valid inferences to build a coherent argument.
-Many students struggle to identify valid steps, structure arguments, and supply appropriate justifications, often without timely and individualized feedback \cite{weber2001student,stewart2019student}.
-Moreover, prior work suggests that learning from proofs depends on active sense-making, especially self-explaining why each step follows from earlier statements or definitions \cite{chi1994eliciting,hodds2014self}.
-Accordingly, proof learning may be sensitive not only to whether help is available, but also to whether it preserves students' own reasoning rather than outsourcing planning or verification to external supports.
+Proof writing is a core learning objective in undergraduate discrete mathematics \cite{thurston1995proof,schoenfeld2010series,stewart2019student}.
+Many students struggle to construct valid arguments without timely feedback \cite{weber2001student,stewart2019student}, and learning from proofs depends on active sense-making, especially self-explaining why each step follows from earlier statements \cite{chi1994eliciting,hodds2014self}.
+Proof learning may therefore be sensitive not only to whether help is available, but also to whether it preserves students' own reasoning rather than outsourcing planning or verification.

-Large language models (LLMs) now make it possible to provide scalable, on-demand help and feedback in natural language \cite{wardat2023chatgpt,li2024bringing,wu2024promoting,chen2024gptutor,cao2024llm,lin2024mufin,han2024improving}.
-These tools could reduce feedback bottlenecks in proof-based courses.
-At the same time, recent work raises concerns that conversational LLM support can reduce student-generated reasoning, particularly when learners rely on the system for planning and checking \cite{chen2025ai,chen2025identifying,schemmer2023appropriate,zhai2024effects,frieder2024mathematical,liu2025understanding}.
-This tension suggests that access to LLM support alone may not be enough.
-Learning outcomes may depend on how students use the support and which interface designs they rely on.
+Large language models (LLMs) now make it possible to provide scalable, on-demand help \cite{wardat2023chatgpt,chen2023gptutor,chen2024gptutor,cao2024llm,lin2024mufin,han2024improving}.
+Yet conversational LLM support can reduce student-generated reasoning, particularly when learners rely on the system for planning and checking \cite{chen2025ai,chen2025identifying,zhai2024effects}.
+This suggests that access alone may not be enough: outcomes may depend on how students use the support and which interface designs they rely on.

-Motivated by these issues, we developed \textit{GPTutor}, an LLM-powered tutoring system deployed in an undergraduate discrete mathematics course. \textit{GPTutor} integrates two forms of support: A conversational chatbot supports open chat on math-related questions and provides hints and guidance; and a structured proof-review interface provides localized feedback on a student's written proof attempt for homework problems.
-This design lets us compare how different constraints shape help-seeking and how different reliance patterns relate to course performance.
+We developed \textit{GPTutor}, an LLM-powered tutoring system deployed in an undergraduate discrete mathematics course, integrating a conversational chatbot for math questions and a structured proof-review interface providing localized feedback on students' written proof attempts.
+Using a staggered-access deployment with 148 students, interaction logs, course performance records, and a baseline self-efficacy survey, we address two core questions:

-Accordingly, we combine access-level comparisons from a staggered deployment with reliance-based analyses of component usage to understand when LLM support aligns with performance and when it may signal difficulty.
-To guide our investigation, we pose the following \textbf{R}esearch \textbf{Q}uestions:

-\begin{itemize} \item \textbf{RQ1 (Adoption and Help-Seeking):} Which students are more likely to use different components of GPTutor (chatbot vs.\ proof-review), and does usage reflect differences in self-efficacy and prior academic performance?